ColCross/Resume/readme.md

 My resume formatted using LaTeX and a free template.

 ## Credit
-Credit for template goes to (https://github.com/deedydas/Deedy-Resume "Debarghya Das")
+Credit for template goes to [Debarghya Das](https://github.com/deedydas/Deedy-Resume).